tomstafford/psy-checklist/README.md

 ### "This was obvious", says everyone *after*  you've done the work to show it happens

+### Here's a quote to keep in mind, if you do want to rest the value of the experiment on theory-testing

+> But I will mention one severe but useful private test – a touchstone of strong inference – that removes the necessity for third-person criticism, because it is a test that anyone can learn to carry with him for use as needed.
+It is our old friend the Baconian “exclusion,” but I call it “The Question.”
+Obviously it should be applied as much to one’s own thinking as to others’.
+It consists of asking in your own mind, on hearing any scientific explanation or theory put forward, “But sir, what experiment could disprove your hypothesis?” ; or, on hearing a scientific experiment described, “But sir, what hypothesis does your experiment disprove?”

+### Platt, J. R. (1964).
+Strong inference.
+Science, 146(3642), 347-353.

 ##  false positive

 ### You got lucky, they say.
 Address by replicating and/or [pre-registering](http://tomstafford.staff.shef.ac.uk/?p=573)